Boreas618/boreas618.github.io/papers/TreeSLS.md

 * It captures all states of the system (**Explanation**: group all resources of the system in a tree).

-* Checkpointing a tree structure is simpler and more straightforward than building SLS on monolithic kernels
+* Checkpointing a tree structure is simpler and more straightforward than building SLS on monolithic kernels.

   > **Example:** checkpointing fs on monolithic kernels and microkernels.
   >